Unlocking Your Financial Future with Net Worth F.L.E.X.

 Net Worth F.L.E.X. moves through four phases.
 Each one builds on the last, and the cycle repeats as your life evolves.

-Phase 1: Literacy You start with an equity audit (Net Worth Calculation).
+You start with an equity audit, also known as a Net Worth Calculation.
 No guessing, no avoidance.
 You get a clear picture of your assets, your debts, and your actual net worth.
 Clarity replaces anxiety, and you now have a baseline to measure progress against.

 Why a System Changes Everything